vamanwani/yt-statistics/README.md

 ## How to get watch history
 You can access this file through Google Takeout (https://takeout.google.com/settings/takeout).
-Once you have downloaded it you just need to decompress the file and get the path of the watch-history.html file.
+Once you have downloaded it you just need to decompress the file and get the path of the 'watch-history.html' file.

 ## How to run the script
 You will need to have lxml installed.
 If you don't, the command to do it is:
 `pip install lxml`

+Once you are in the directory, the command to run the script is: `python .\yt-stats.py`.

+Note: I am running Python 3.8